OneIdentity/safeguard-bash/README.md

 ## Docker

 Linux distributions do not always provide a reliable set of components that are used in the safeguard-bash scripts.
+Very small differences in functionality for Bash, sed, grep, or curl can cause incompatibility.
 The easiest way to ensure that you always have a properly functioning safeguard-bash environment is to run the scripts from a Docker container.

 The `run.sh` script will automatically build a local image for safeguard-bash based on the sources you have checked out.
 This is convenient for when you are making